 Conceptual Prototype [CP1]

 As a first conceptual prototype, the design is based in two layers of ceramics with different properties.
 The first layer is responsible for containing the organisms; in this sense this layer must have high levels of moisture but also a texture geometry that can help structurally to avoid possible cracks.
 Besides these characteristics, this layer also contains Rockwool.
 The second layer is a less porous ceramic combined with enamel or vanis.
 This layer is designed in order to retain water and responsible for incrementing the rigidity of the system.
-To produce these pieces it is important to analyze the percentage of contraction due to water loss, before and after cooking.
+To produce these pieces it is important to analyse the percentage of contraction due to water loss, before and after cooking.

 Improving NVDI methodology [NIR/NDVI]